dewan-ahmed/appsody-actions/README.md

 ## Create your Appsody project

-Create a project folder <!--EM: How?--> and follow the commands below to initiate an Appsody Node.js/Express project:
+Follow the commands below to create a project folder and initiate an Appsody Node.js/Express project:

 ```
 mkdir appsody-actions